 Online Product Showcase

-- A social network page - Facebook or Instagram.
+- A social network page – Facebook or Instagram.
 If you only have a menu, then you can just do Instagram.
 However, it is inconvenient to add links to text.
 Facebook, in this case, is much better as it offers specialized sections for restaurants and cafes.
-It even has options for making orders and payment.
+It even has options for making orders and payments.

 - Marketplaces.
 No matter how strange it might have sounded before (since online marketplaces don’t usually specialize in food deliveries), now it can be a great way out.
 Almost all platforms offer registered users an online showcase functionality where you can post pictures of your dishes.
 Of course, this is not such a beautiful solution, the design might not fit the needs perfectly, but it’s a quick solution that allows you to start (or continue) to stay in business.